Programming language design and implementation: Compilers

 Compilers are programs that read programs, also usually as some form of text, and converts the code into lower level machine code or operations.
 Compiled formats generated by compilers store the lower level actions as a file.
 Compiled languages converted to machine code, tend to be a lot faster, as lower level operations are easier to run, and outcomes can be predicted and compiled ahead of time.

 Process

-Processes of making a programming language may differ from developer to developer, however, here is a general process of how one might create a programming language, that includes common concepts.
+Processes of making a programming language may differ from developer to developer; however, here is a general process of how one might create a programming language, which includes common concepts: